Before packing, check this list of items prohibited from entering a particular country or region.

 Is New Zealand a good place to live?

-New Zealand is considered a good place to live due to its high living standards.
+New Zealand is a good place to live due to its high living standards.
 Citizens enjoy stunning natural environments with beaches, mountains and lush forests.
 Plus, outstanding education standards, forward-thinking environmental policies and a strong focus on work-life balance.
 With universal healthcare and a dynamic arts, film and outdoor culture, you'll never want to leave!

 Must-know information about living in New Zealand